bdavenport55/reading-notes/401/Class-00-prework.md

 * Say out loud the steps/processes leading up to the sticking point, to ensure I truly know how the code is working up to that point and what the next logical step would be
 * Take a break, walk away from it completely or work on something else for a little bit

+## Practice in the Terminal<sup>7</sup>

+### The Command Line - What is it, how does it work and how do I get to one.

+A command line is a text-based interface to the system where commands can be typed in to execute functions.
+On a Mac, you can open a terminal by finding it under Applications -> Utilities.
+On Windows, you will need to install an SSH client.

+### Basic Navigation - An introduction to the Linux directory system and how to get around it.

+`pwd` - Print Working Directory - a command that will print the current working directory

+`ls` - prints content of current working directory

+`cd` - move to a different directory

+Relative path - a file or directory location relative to where we currently are in the file system.

+Absolute path - A file or directory location in relation to the root of the file system.

+### More About Files - Find out some interesting characteristics of files and directories in a Linux environment.

+* Everthing is a file - files, folders, your keyboard, your monitor
+* Linux looks in files to determine what they are - ignores file extensions
+* Linux is case-sensitive
+* Spaces in file names can be used - either wrap the whole name in quotes or use escape characters
+* Use a full-stop (period) at the beginning of file names for hidden files

+### Manual Pages - Learn how to make the most of the Linux commands you are learning.

+* typing `man` followed by the command you want to look up will print a 'manual', or info synopsis, of the command

+* typing `man -k` will do a keyword search in the manuals

+* long hand commands (`--`), short hand commands (`-`) - can invoke several options at once

+### File Manipulation - How to make, remove, rename, copy and move files and directories.

+`mkdir` - make a directory(folder)
+`rmdir` - remove a directory
+`touch` - create a blank file `cp<source><destination>` - copy a file `mv<source><destination>` - move a file
+`mv<source><same_directory>` - results in a renamed file `rm<file>` - remove a file
+`rm -r -i` - remove recursively and interactively

 ### Footnotes

 <sup>1</sup>https://sqlbolt.com/